MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/environment-permissions.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-gt-eq-2020.md)]

 This article provides guidance on managing security for environments in Azure Pipelines.
 Environments group together deployment targets for use with YAML pipelines.
-However, they are not supported in classic pipelines.
+However, they aren't supported in classic pipelines.

 By default, all environments in a project inherit security roles that are assigned to a set of default users and groups at the project level.
-Security settings can be managed at both the project level and the object level for individual environments..
+Security settings can be managed at both the project level and the object level for individual environments.

 Security roles for environments are: